Introduction

 The Kanban Board

-• Filter tasks by various criteria
+- Filter tasks by tags, projects, or other criteria

 Columns and Workflow Stages